Video: Tight Calves, Or A Lack Of Ankle Eversion?

 But why?

 The ankle is not simply a hinge joint (like the elbow or knee), even though we often treat it as such.
-So, if you attempt to stretch the ankle in more of a linear path (e.g., pushing your knees over your toes), you’re avoiding and missing an integral part of the ankle: rotation.
+So, if you attempt to stretch the ankle in a more linear path (e.g., pushing your knees over your toes), you’re avoiding and missing an integral part of the ankle: rotation.

-Unlock the ankle with better eversion.
+Unlock the ankle with better Ankle eversion.

 For your knee to pass over your toes (dorsiflexion), the midfoot has to drop toward the floor.
 In other words, the arch of your foot slightly collapses as you drive your knees forward.
 You may have heard of this as ankle pronation, but it’s also called eversion.

-Eversion is a rotational function of the ankle, just like inversion (think of safely rolling your ankle).
+Eversion is a rotational function of the ankle, like inversion (think of safely rolling your ankle).
 Without eversion, your ankle cannot efficiently dorsiflex—you cannot push your knees over your toes.

 This video shows you how to set up a better ankle eversion stretch, which we would eventually use for ankle eversion PAILs/RAILs.